RyanGatchel/POPUP/README.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hey this is some code to add a popup on your website.
 This is best used for sites built on bootstrap or sites built with pure html,css, and javascript.
-If you found this without following the link off of YouTube you can see the video tut here ( link ) :)
+If you found this without following the link off of YouTube you can see the video tut here ( https://youtu.be/7MBuRimnjo0 ) :)

 If you don't want to see the video and feel like trying it without here you go: